(DE)GROWTH OF THE 21ST CENTURY

 Benjamin H. Bratton

 Benjamin H. Bratton’s work spans Philosophy, Art, Design and Computer Science.
 He is Professor of Visual Arts and Director of the Center for Design and Geopolitics at the University of California, San Diego.
-He recently founded the school’s new Speculative Design undergraduate major.
-He is also a Professor of Digital Design at The European Graduate School; Visiting Faculty at SCI_Arc (The Southern California Institute of Architecture); and, for 2016-18, Program Director at the Strelka Institute for Media, Architecture and Design in Moscow.
+He founded the school’s new Speculative Design undergraduate major.
+He is also a Professor of Digital Design at The European Graduate School; Visiting Faculty at SCI_Arc (The Southern California Institute of Architecture); and, from 2016-18, he was Program Director at the Strelka Institute for Media, Architecture and Design in Moscow.

 Constantijn van Oranje-Nassau

-Constantijn van Oranje-Nassau advises companies on their digital innovation strategies.
-Since 2017 the Dutch Government appointed him, as Special Envoy of StartupDelta, with the ambition to make the Netherlands the best place to start, build, grow, and scale up innovative businesses.
+HRH Prince Constantijn van Oranje-Nassau advises companies on their digital innovation strategies.
+Since 2017 the Dutch Government appointed him as Special Envoy of StartupDelta, with the ambition to make the Netherlands the best place to start, build, grow, and scale up innovative businesses.
+In 2019, TechLeap.NL was launched as the successor of StartupDelta, a major collective effort to bolster the growth and standing of Dutch scale-ups.
 Constantijn has a background in government, management consulting and policy research and advice, at the European Commission, Ministry of Foreign Affairs, Booz Allen & Hamilton and the RAND Corporation.
-Most recently he was employed as Chief of Staff of Neelie Kroes, Vice President of the European Commission in charge of the Digital Agenda for Europe.
+He was employed as Chief of Staff of Neelie Kroes, Vice President of the European Commission in charge of the Digital Agenda for Europe.
 He went on to establish his own advisory business and initiated the country’s biggest ever startup event ‘StartupFest Europe’, reaching over 36.000 people at 30+ events in 16 locations.
-He holds board and advisory positions at Stedelijk Museum Amsterdam, World Press Photo, Prince Claus Fund for Culture and Development and the Netherlands Violin Concours.
+He holds board and advisory positions at many cultural organisations, including the Prince Claus Fund for Culture and Development.

-Rem Koolhaas (Rotterdam, 1944) founded OMA in 1975 together with Elia and Zoe Zenghelis and Madelon Vriesendorp.
+Rem Koolhaas founded OMA in 1975 together with Elia and Zoe Zenghelis and Madelon Vriesendorp.
 He graduated from the Architectural Association in London and in 1978 published Delirious New York: A Retroactive Manifesto for Manhattan.
-In 1995, his book S,M,L,XL summarized the work of OMA in “a novel about architecture”.
+In 1995, his book S,M,L,XL summarised the work of OMA in “a novel about architecture”.
 He heads the work of both OMA and AMO, the research branch of OMA, operating in areas beyond the realm of architecture such as media, politics, renewable energy and fashion.
-Koolhaas is a professor at Harvard University where he conducts the Project on the City.
-In 2014, he was the director of the 14th International Architecture Exhibition of the Venice Biennale, entitled “Fundamentals”.
+Rem is a professor at Harvard University where he conducts the Project on the City.
+In 2014, he was the director of the 14th International Architecture Exhibition of the Venice Biennale, entitled Fundamentals.
+He curated Countryside: The Future (2020), an exhibition about the non-urban areas around the globe that opened in February 2020 at the Guggenheim Museum in New York and closed on 15 February 2021.

 Dr. Cissie Fu